awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-external.md

 `placementStrategy`
 The placement strategy objects to use for tasks in your service\.
 You can specify a maximum of four strategy rules per service\.

-   The following is an example service definition for a service using an external deployment controller\.
+   The following is an example service definition for creating a service using an external deployment controller\.

    ```
    {